vadmkp/AT93C56Tests/README.md

 1. Crack three eggs over a bowl.

 	Now, you're going to want to crack the eggs in such a way that you don't make a mess.

 	If you _do_ make a mess, use a towel to clean it up!

 2. Pour a gallon of milk into the bowl.

 	Basically, take the same guidance as above: don't be messy, but if you are, clean it up!

 3. Rub the salmon vigorously with butter.

 	By "vigorous," we mean a strictly vertical motion.
 Julia Child once quipped:
    > Up and down and all around, that's how butter on salmon goes.
 4. Drop the salmon into the egg-milk bowl.

    Here are some techniques on salmon-dropping:
     * Make sure no trout or children are present
     * Use both hands
     * Always have a towel nearby in case of messes

+***
+# **Paragraphs**

+Do I contradict myself?

+Very well then I contradict myself,

+(I am large, I contain multitudes.)